Main Content Anchor

 • there are mistakes on your traffic history

-• you want to know if you will be successful in appealing a magistrate’s decision in a traffic matter, particularly the disqualification period
+• you want to know if you will be successful in appealing a magistrate’s decision about the disqualification period

-• you are going to court for drink driving and your licence is suspended until court, but you need to drive before then (you may need a special licence)
+• you are going to court for a drink driving offence or a drug driving offence and your licence is suspended until court, but you need to drive before then (you may need a special licence)

-• you are applying for a work licence for drink driving or drug driving
+• you are applying for a work licence for drug driving or drink driving

 • you are applying to remove a disqualification